-5. Attached at appendix C are the elements of the city council's local licensing policy, which are considered to have a bearing upon the application.
+5. Attached at appendix C are the elements of the city council's local licensing policy, which are considered to have a bearing upon the application, including the cumulative impact policy at paragraph 29.

 National Guidance (issued under section 182 of the Licensing Act 2003)